Find out if your business will need to change its company registration if the UK leaves the EU without a deal, and how to do this.

 European entities formed under EU law

-After the UK leaves the EU on 29 March 2019, some European entities formed under EU law will no longer be able to be registered in the UK.
+After the UK leaves the EU on exit day, some European entities formed under EU law will no longer be able to be registered in the UK.
 These entities are:

 - European public limited liability companies, known as ‘Societas Europaea’ (SEs)